chaoss/wg-metrics-development/README.md

 ### Amazing CHAOSS Project Contributors

 We greatly appreciate our contributors at CHAOSS and look forward to your joining us as well.
-All CHAOSS Project contributors are listed [here](https://chaoss.community/metrics/#user-content-chaoss-contributors-include)

-Are you eligible to be on this list?
-You are if you helped in any capacity, for example: Filed an issue.
-Created a Pull Request.
-Gave feedback on our work.
-The team will try to update this list regularly, but please open an issue or post on the mailing list if we've missed anyone.

 ## License

 The documents in this repository are released under the MIT License.
 See [LICENSE](LICENSE) file.

-Copyright © 2019-2022 - CHAOSS, a Linux Foundation Project
+Copyright © CHAOSS, a Linux Foundation Project